adopy/adopy/docs/source/examples/psi.rst

 Psychometric function
 =====================

-Let’s start with an example: **Psychometric function**.
+Let’s start with psychometric functions as an example.
 The goal of the function is to figure out whether a subject can perceive a signal with varying levels of magnitude.
 The function has one design variable for the *intensity* of a stimulus, :math:`x`; the model has four model parameters: